Skip to main content

 • About Lamar CISD Police Department

 Before this transition, Lamar Consolidated ISD relied on a School Resource Officer program in partnership with the City of Rosenberg Police Department—a collaboration that spanned over 15 years.
 However, the district’s rapid growth necessitated a new, dedicated police department to ensure the safety and security of its expanding community.
-Today, the Lamar CISD Police Department has flourished, now proudly staffing over 75 sworn officers.
+Today, the Lamar CISD Police Department has flourished, now proudly staffing over 75 sworn officers and growing.

-The department is structured into three key divisions: Campus Operations, Safety and Security / Office of Emergency Management, and Administration—each playing a critical role in maintaining a safe and secure environment for students and staff all over the 385 square miles of jurisdiction.
+The department is structured into four key divisions: Administrative Division, Campus Operations, Support Services, and the Office of Professional Standards and Training—each playing a critical role in maintaining a safe and secure environment for our 47,000 students and over 6000 staff members, over the 385 square miles of jurisdiction.

 • A man in a police uniform stands in front of an American flag, smiling.Chief Henry A. Garcia